AmineDjeghri/awesome-os-setup/windows_workflow/README.md

 - Do not code in both OS, use for example pycharm or vscode on windows with a conda environment installed on WSL.
 The best thing is to combine the power of Windows with WSL.

 ### 3.1.
 Install WSL:
 - Install WSL ``` wsl --install ```
 - Restart your computer
 - When installing WSL, it comes with Ubuntu (you can always install other distibutions from the microsoft store)
 - You have different options to run Ubuntu :
      - From windows search bar (and select ubuntu or WSL for the default distro)
      - Running `ubuntu`  inside Windows terminal
      - Running `wsl` inside Windows terminal to run the default distro
      - Running Windows terminal and choosing ubuntu in the terminal tab section.
-      - If it's not there, make sure you have correctly installed WSL by searching wsl in your windows search bar & running it.
+     - If it's not there, make sure you have correctly installed WSL by searching wsl in your Windows search bar & running it.
 - If you have Nvidia GPU & the nvidia driver is installed on Windows, you can run `nvidia-smi` in Linux.
-No need to install the nvidia Driver again in Linux.
+No need to install the nvidia Driver again on Linux.
+- You can choose a default terminal when you open Windows Terminal (for example, wsl): go to settings -> default profile -> select the terminal you want to open by default.
+- If you have ubuntu terminal: you can add `C:\Windows\system32\wsl.exe -d Ubuntu` in the ubuntu profile to open ubuntu by default in the directory.
 - Add systemd to wsl.conf if it's not there: run `sudo vim /etc/wsl.conf` inside linux then paste the following code:
  ```
 [boot]
 systemd=true
  ```
 - Restart the terminal and run `systemctl list-unit-files --type=service` in WSL to see some processes running.
 - If you don't have an SSH key, generate a new SSH key using : `ssh-keygen -t rsa` inside linux.
 - If you have an ssh key in windows in `C:\Users\%UserProfile%\.ssh`, copy it (both keys) to linux `~/.ssh` folder or using Windows file explorer or power toys `\\wsl$\Ubuntu\home\%USERNAME%\.ssh` and change its rights using: `chmod 600 ~/.ssh/id_rsa` and `chmod 600 ~/.ssh/id_rsa.pub`.
 ### 3.2.
 Linux/WSL Setup - terminal, shell, Miniconda, CUDA & More:
 - [Linux Setup Guide](../unix_workflow/README.md): terminal & shell setup, automated script & a tutorial to install the main elements I use in Linux/WSL.
 - [Cuda & Pytorch installation inside conda](../unix_workflow/1_cuda_pytorch_install.md)